-You can find out more about the types of work we do, and who we are as an organization here.
+You can find out more about the type of work GVI does and who we are as an organisation here.

 Please note: We will do our utmost to respond to all applicants, however, given the large volume of applications we receive, this isn't always possible.
 If you do not hear back from us within three-four weeks, please take it that on this occasion your application was unsuccessful.